 (2,794,424+410,871+360,196+485,698+147,586+320,658+270,635+354,257+450,235+354,698+264,874+2,896,547) / 86,280,695 / 12 * 100% = 0.88%

-Calculating ER takes a lot of time, that’s why we advise using tools like HypeAuditor were you can find ER in a second.
+Calculating ER takes a lot of time, that’s why we advise using tools like HypeAuditor where you can find ER in a second.
+You can use our Free Instagram Engagement Rate Calculator.